 Peckar & Abramson, P.C.
-(P&A) is pleased to announce that nine of its attorneys in our Washington, DC office have been named 2018 Super Lawyers®.
-Each attorney is being honored for their ongoing leadership and achievements in the field of construction law.
-“Our Washington, D.C. office and the sought after, experienced attorneys recognized by Super […]
+(P&A) is pleased to announce that eight attorneys in the firm’s Miami office have been named 2018 Super Lawyers®.
+Each attorney is being honored for their ongoing leadership and achievements in the field of Construction Law.
+“Our well-respected Miami-based construction attorneys regularly represent prominent local, national and global contractors and builders” […]

 Kevin O’Connor, Partner, and Joseph Vento, Associate, both based in the firms New Jersey office, co-authored an article in Law360’s Construction section entitled “NJ Construction Employers Must Prepare For Crackdown” which published on June 12, 2018.
 The analysis explains that New Jersey governor, Phil Murphy recently signed a recent executive order that is turning up […]